Sharhorod: Early history

 Rabbi Jacob Joseph of Polonne fled to Raşcov as a result of being exiled from Sharhorod.
 Having been the rabbi of Sharhorod for several years, Rabbi Jacob Joseph was expelled from his position on a Friday afternoon in 1748.
 In several of his responsa, which he wrote in Raşcov, he reveals the suffering which he had undergone.
 He would later leave Raşcov after being appointed rabbi in Nemirov, a center of Hasidism, where he practiced daily fasting for five years, until the Besht came upon him.

+From 1776 to 1792, the 7th Polish National Cavalry Brigade was garrisoned in Szarogród.

 Sharhorod was briefly described in a book titled: "Geographic Dictionary of Polish Kingdom and other Slavic places," published in Warsaw in Poland.